 Give riders a fair go

 While there are occasionally some people who break the law when riding a bike, the vast majority are law abiding.
 In fact, when bike riding is properly planned for, only five per cent of riders break rules, much less than the 66 per cent of car drivers.

 There are times when a bike rider runs a red light, rides on the footpath or a pedestrian crossing because the built environment has problems and they’re doing it to reduce the risk.

 Until footpath riding is made legal for people of all ages in Victoria and there are no traffic lights that won’t change for bike riders we ask all police officers to please listen when a bike rider explains their situation.

 In both Michael and Mark’s case they were just using a healthy, sustainable mode of transport and had trouble getting where they needed to go.
 We understand they didn’t obey the laws.
 While we certainly don’t encourage riders to disobey the law, we do ask our authorities to understand why sometimes riders do.

 Bicycle Network is here for people who ride.
 If you have been treated unfairly, please let us know.

-Legal advice and our riders rights service is free for all Bicycle Network members.
+Legal advice from our partner law firm Maurice Blackburn and our riders rights service is free for all Bicycle Network members.
 Membership also includes insurance to cover you if you are unfortunate enough to be involved in a crash, plus access to special events, offers and other benefits.